aodr3w/aodr3w/README.md

 - My name is Andrew , I'am a programmer specialized in backend engineering.
 - 🔭 I’m currently working at lobstr, developing and maintaining data infrastructure for large scale web crawling.
-- 🌱 In my free time i study primarily distributed systems, Golang & Rust.
+- 🌱 In my free time i study distributed systems, Golang & Rust.
 -How to reach me:
 -email : andrewodiit2020@gmail.com.
 -linkedin: https://www.linkedin.com/in/andrew-odiit-b9405a137/ .